This story has been updated.

 What are the odds that two Cornell professors, who happen to be spouses, are longlisted for a prestigious literary award at the same time?
-Edmundo Paz-Soldán, professor of Spanish literature, and Liliana Colanzi MA '14, PhD '17, visiting lecturer, have both been longlisted for the Gabriel García Márquez Award for the Short Story.
+Edmundo Paz-Soldán, professor of Spanish literature, and Liliana Colanzi MA '14, PhD '17, visiting lecturer, were both longlisted for the Gabriel García Márquez Award for the Short Story.
+Colanzi has now been chosen as one of five finalists.
+The winner will be announced November 1.

 Colanzi’s short story collection “Nuestro mundo muerto,” “Our dead World”, and Paz-Soldán’s “Las visiones,” “The visions”, are among 13 authors shortlisted for the prize, named in honor of Nobel Prize-winning author Gabriel García Márquez.
 The award offers $100,000 to the best book of short stories written in Spanish.